Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 April 2025 19.57.53 UTC
+- WIB: Selasa, 29 April 2025 20.39.29 UTC
-- WITA: Selasa, 29 April 2025 20.57.53 UTC
+- WITA: Selasa, 29 April 2025 21.39.29 UTC
-- WIT: Selasa, 29 April 2025 21.57.53 UTC
+- WIT: Selasa, 29 April 2025 22.39.29 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: nature
+Kategori: technology